crdrost/essay-seeds/maths/liar paradox.md

 Our only choice as the safe() mechanism is to fail to analyze the situation.
 Javascript gives a couple of different ways to do this, but we might return the special Javascript value 'undefined'.
 Notice that this changes the behavior of the program, and thus diagonal(diagonal) will give back the value 'false', and it is indeed perfectly safe to call diagonal on itself: but our safe() program cannot say that without being wrong.
 There must be programs which safe() simply cannot analyze.

-# The Diagonal Argument
+# Sets and Diagonals
 There is a certain reason that I have called this procedure 'diagonal', and it's because it has a deep connection to a set of 'diagonal arguments' made by Cantor.
 These have to do with sets.

 Sets are just collections of items: {apple, banana, pear}.
 The order doesn't matter.
 We can ask if a set contains an object, and we can construct sets from a bunch of objects that we want to group together, and so on.
 You can even have sets of fundamentally different objects, like {1, apple}, or sets of sets, like:

     {{1, 2}, {1, apple}}.

-They can also be infinite, like the set of numbers: {1, 2, 3, 4, ...}.
+They can also be infinite, like the set of counting numbers: {0, 1, 2, 3, 4, ...}.

-Now, a guy named Bertrand Russell was trying to standardize mathematics, and he ran into this little problem with sets.
-Normally, you just give a description of a set, like "the set of even numbers", and that *predicate* -- even numbers -- defines the set.

-He showed that some predicates contain a liar paradox, too.
-For example, sets can contain other sets, and so *in principle* a set could contain itself as an element.
-A good example is 'the set of all sets.'
-Does this contain itself?
-Sure, it contains all sets, therefore it contains itself.

-Here is the paradox: Let's call L the set of all sets which don't contain themselves as members.
-If you ask whether {2, 3} is in L, it says "sure, it doesn't contain itself."
-If you ask whether the set of all sets is in L, then it says "nope, it contains itself."

-But here is the trick: does L contain L?
-If it doesn't, then it should.
+So for example we have the even numbers: {0, 2, 4, 6, 8, ...}.
+It's very easy, then, to ask a question like, "Is 3 in the set of even numbers?" and the answer is "no."

+Here's the trick: at one point, big names like Frege had more or less naively assumed, "that's all there is to the set.
+A set is defined by 'is in.'
+For every set, we need to be able to quickly say, 'Is ___ in this set?' and that's all we mean by a 'set'."
+But, as Bertrand Russell discovered, there's a liar paradox in that simple definition.
+Let me recall: sets can contain other sets.
+In fact, it can be very common to speak of, say, the set of all sets.
+The "is in" rule here is very simple: "is it a set? yes? then it's in there!"
+We can therefore see that the set-of-all-sets is in the set-of-all-sets.
+It is a set which contains itself as a member.

+Let me get some quick words out of the way.
+A simple rule for saying "x is in this set" would be a *predicate*, and Frege was allowing ad-hoc sets that were just defined by predicates.
+But some sets can contain themselves.
+Here is the liar paradox:

+    S = {X is in this set, if X is not in X.}
+    Is S in S?

+You can ask whether {2, 3} is in S, and it would say "yes."
+You could ask if the set of all sets was in S, and it would say "no." But the moment you ask if S is in S, the answer is "yes" if and only if the answer is "no".
+If S doesn't contain S, then it should.
 If it does, then it shouldn't.
 Either one is an error.
 Russell responded to this by choosing type (1) above: he said "oh, I'll just have an infinity of 'types' in my set theory," the way that we might invent an infinity of undecidables.

 Infinity just keeps coming back, doesn't it?
 Infinite loops, infinite undecidables, infinite types.
 There is a more poignant way that it connects.
 The 'diagonal arguments' by Cantor are used to prove that set A is larger than set B. How do we do this?
 By a contradiction.

 So let us take the set of subsets of numbers: a set including things like {1, 5, 9} and {2, 3, 5, 7, 11, ...} and other wonderful numbers.
 It is called the 'power set' and sometimes called 2^N, because if you consider the set of subsets of {1, 2, 3}, you find that there are 2^3 = 8 of them.
 (It connects back to binary: you can represent the subset {1, 2} as the binary number 110, where the first number is 1 when the subset contains 1, the second number is 1 when the subset contains 2, and so on.
-There are 8 binary numbers 000 ...
+There are 8 binary numbers 000, 001, 010, ...
 111.)

 Cantor says, 'the power set is larger than the set of numbers.'
 Assume that the set was enumerable: that you could say "subset #1 is {2, 3}, subset #2 is {1, 2, 5}, subset #3 is {2, 3, 5, 8, 13, ...} ..." by some as yet undiscovered mechanism.
 This is necessary if they're both the same size -- you might not *know* the enumeration, but one exists in principle.